alexgaarciia/AIMathAnalysis/README.md

 | 20    | Partial/Incorrect solution | M+S | Partial/Incorrect solution | Partial/Incorrect solution |

 Here are some explanations for the results from above:
-1. Bard:
+1. Gemini:
 * Zero-shot Prompting:
    * Levels 4, 5, 6, 7, 12, 16, 19, 20: Correct methodology, errors in calculations.
    * Level 10: Methodology was correctly stated, but it said that `I cannot perform calculations without the specific data values`.
-   * Level 17, 18: Bard stated that there was missing information.
+   * Level 17, 18: Gemini stated that there was missing information.
 * Zero-shot-CoT Prompting:
    * Levels 3, 7, 11, 12, 16, 19: Correct methodology, errors in calculations.
-   * Level 14: Bard stated that there was missing information.
+   * Level 14: Gemini stated that there was missing information.
    * Level 18: Forgot to consider the spring constant.

 2. LLaMA: